 A large number of studies for the irregular structure and dynamics of water confined in nanometer scale molecular assembly including reverse micelles, and recently, metal-organic frameworks, carbon nanotubes, and polymer brushes.[1,2] Water molecules involved in hydration of ions experience constraints which prevent the formation of the preferred tetrahedral configurations characteristic of bulk water to cause hydrogen-bonding distortion.
 The hydrogen-bonding state of water has been studied by spectroscopic methods such as infrared spectroscopy, sum frequency generation spectroscopy, and solid-state NMR measurements.
-Soft X-ray absorption (XAS) and soft X-ray emission (XES) spectroscopies have recently attracted attention for their ability to show the detailed hydrogen bonding configurations from the electronic structures of the oxygen responsible for the hydrogen bonding solid-state spectroscopies have recently attracted attention for their ability to show the detailed hydrogen bonding configurations from the electronic structures of the oxygen responsible for the hydrogen bonding solid-state bonding configurations from the electronic structures of the oxygen responsible for the hydrogen bonding bonds.[3]
+Soft X-ray absorption (XAS) and soft X-ray emission (XES) spectroscopies have recently attracted attention for their ability to show the detailed hydrogen bonding configurations from the electronic structures of the oxygen responsible for the hydrogen bonding solid-state NMR is a solid structure of the spectroscopies have recently attracted attention for their ability to show the detailed hydrogen bonding configurations from the electronic structures of the oxygen responsible for the hydrogen bonding bondis.[3]